pabzdzdzwiagief/initialization/README.md

 ==============

-Scala compiler plugin checking if compiled code may run into any of the several Scala's initialization order [pitfalls](https://github.com/paulp/scala-faq/wiki/Initialization-Order).
+Scala compiler plugin checking if compiled code may run into any of several Scala's initialization order [pitfalls](https://github.com/paulp/scala-faq/wiki/Initialization-Order).
 This plugin does not pretend to prevent every reference-before-initialization.
 Still, at least some classes of such